Yohnah/Docker/README.md

 ***Notice:***
 Everything is working again.
 The boxes are available again on Vagrant Cloud, thanks for your patience.

-The mayor version was raised it up because of refactoring all code.
+A mayor version was raised it up because of refactoring all code.
 ___

 # Begin